mike4aday/SwiftlySalesforce/README.md

 	reject(error)
 }
 ```
-You could also recover from an error, and continue with the chain, using a 'recover' block.
+You could also recover from an error, and continue with the chain, using a `recover` closure.
 The following snippet is from PromiseKit's [documentation](http://promisekit.org/recovering-from-errors):
 ```swift
 CLLocationManager.promise().recover { err in
     guard !err.fatal else { throw err }